datarobot/datarobot-user-models/public_dropin_notebook_environments/python39_notebook/README.md

 ## Supported Libraries

-This environment has been built for python 3.9 and supported libraries.
+This environment has been built for python 3.9 and includes commonly used OSS machine learning and data science libraries.
 For specific version information, see [requirements](requirements.txt).

 ## Instructions